IncentroNext/mockmate/README.md

 ### ToDo's

 * If a recorded call returns JSON, it is returned as (escaped) text
-* Always assumes outgoing strings are UTF-8
+* Always assumes outgoing recorded call body are strings in UTF-8